-Notwithstanding anything in this Article 8:

-- (1) the Supercluster may publicly disclose the identity of each Consortium Member, the purpose or objectives of the Project, an overview of the Project and the goals of the Project (but, for clarity, not the Project Budget or the amount of any Supercluster Funds) provided that any such disclosure must first be confidentially disclosed to each Consortium Member at least 10 Business Days before public disclosure and, upon written request by any Consortium Member within 10 Business Days of such confidential disclosure, the Supercluster will delay its public disclosure by 60 days (or such lesser time as may be authorized in writing by the requesting Consortium Member); and - (2) each Consortium Member consents to being contacted by ISED in relation to success stories, announcements, ceremonies or other communications activities related to the Project.
-Each Consortium Member, subject to any legal restrictions that such Consortium Member may be subject to (including securities disclosure limitations): - (a) agrees to acknowledge ISED's role in the funding provided through this Agreement and the Contribution Agreement; - (b) consents to a public announcement of the federal contribution for the Project by ISED or on behalf of ISED in the form of a news release or event; and - (c) agrees to display promotional material, branding and signage provided by ISED at such event.
+- (1) Notwithstanding anything in this Article 8 (Confidentiality), the Supercluster may publicly disclose an overview of the Project including its purpose, objectives and goals, the identity of each Consortium Member, the total Project cost and the estimated amount of Supercluster Funds that may be provided to the Project and each Consortium Member.
+For clarity, this does not include the financial commitment by any individual Consortium Member other than the Supercluster. - (2) Each Consortium Member consents to being contacted by ISED in relation to success stories, announcements, ceremonies or other communications activities related to the Project.
+Each Consortium Member, subject to any legal restrictions that such Consortium Member may be subject to (including securities disclosure limitations): - (a) agrees to acknowledge ISED's role in the funding provided through this Agreement; - (b) consents to a public announcement of the federal contribution for the Project by ISED or on behalf of ISED in the form of a news release or event; and - (c) agrees to display promotional material, branding and signage provided by ISED at such event referred to in (b).